Tanner Springs Park: History

-Part of a 1999 Pearl District plan, the park was originally named North Park Square, but was renamed in April 2005.
-Originally, the park was to be designed by Maya Lin, but concerns about her large sculpture, called "Playground", worried Pearl District residents who did not want another child-friendly park only two blocks from Jamison Square.
+Originally, the park was to be designed by Maya Lin, but concerns about her large sculpture, called "Playground", worried Pearl District residents who did not want another child-centered park only two blocks from Jamison Square.

 Design

-Connected to the busy Jamison Square two blocks away by a wooden boardwalk made of ipê, Tanner Springs Park is quiet and naturalistic, designed by Atelier Dreiseitl and GreenWorks PC.
+Connected to the busy Jamison Square two blocks South and to The Fields Park two blocks North by a wooden boardwalk made of ipê, Tanner Springs Park is a quiet and naturalistic urban green space, designed by Atelier Dreiseitl and GreenWorks PC.

 Stripping away the industrial cover helped reconnect the neighborhood with the pre-industrial wetlands, especially Tanner Creek, which ran through the area.
 The New York Times described it as "a sort of cross between an Italian piazza and a weedy urban wetland with lots of benches perched beside gently running streams."

-The waterscape was designed by architect Herbert Dreiseitl, who spent time perfecting the sound made by the rushing water.
+The waterscape was designed by architect Herbert Dreiseitl, who spent time hearing from community members and perfecting the sound made by the rushing water.
+During storms, the leaf-shaped Rainwater Pavilion catches runoff and channels it into the water system where it is filtered using UV light.

 The park is planted with tall native grasses, and includes Oregon oak, red alder and bigleaf maple trees, salvaged in the region and planted as mature trees.
+Wildlife species not often viewed in urban landscapes such as osprey and great blue heron have been seen and celebrated by locals, though the most common species documented in the park on iNaturalist were the pacific forktail, vivid dancer, mallard, flame skimmer, and song sparrow as of February, 2025.

 The east wall of the park includes an art installation called Artwall, primarily composed of rail tracks recovered from the area placed vertically along the east wall.
 Portland Terminal Railroad donated the rails, recovered from the region.
 Some rails date back to 1898.
 Bullseye Glass, a local glass art company, supplied 99 translucent blue pieces of glass, which are interspersed in the rails.
 They were painted by Herbert Dreiseitl with scenes of indigenous animals.